iconara/etcd-rb/README.md

 # let's kill the leader of the cluster to demonstrate re-watching && heartbeating for all active clients
 ClusterController.kill_node(client.cluster.leader.name)
 # still triggering the observer in the first console
-# you might loose some changes in the 5-seconds window.. still OK.
+# you might loose some changes in the 5-seconds hearbeating window...
+You should be aware of that.
 client.set("foo", "bar")
 ```